 The Roman Gardens in Castlefield are somewhat hidden unless you’re really trying to explore the area.
 In the shadow of the Roman Fort from which Castlefield takes its name, the Gardens currently stand as a fairly bleak offering for Mancs, considering it was the birthplace of Manchester, consisting of one long path with a couple of benches and some trees.
-This space wedged between the Oxnoble and White Lion pubs, though, is in for a renovation of dreams, kicked back into gear by community group Castlefield Forum.
+This space wedged between the Oxnoble and White Lion pubs, though, is in for a renovation of dreams, kicked back into gear and now confirmed by community group Castlefield Forum.

 The Forum has established from the Greater Manchester County Archaeologist the significance of the reconstructed North Gate, stone footings, ditches and Roman Road in the existing gardens.
 They say: “We will therefore maintain their final positions within the project masterplan.
 The North Gate itself is a replica of the northern entrance to the Roman Fort that once occupied this site and helps cement the true historical importance of Castlefield as the birthplace of Manchester.”

 The Forum says that the masterplan is designed to: Welcome you in and across Castlefield; sit comfortably with both our Roman and Victorian heritage, as well as Castlefield’s latest incarnation as a residential area and tourist destination; be high-quality, featuring a simple urban design including both hard and soft landscaping; de-clutter the whole site, including the removal of barriers to entry, improving pedestrian permeability; have a uniform approach to pathway design, lighting, furniture, and a simple, cohesive palette of plants and trees; have appropriate borders to stop trampling; and be straight-forward and inexpensive to maintain.